sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 An iGov-NL-compliant OpenID Connect Client MUST use all functions as described in this specification.
 A general-purpose Client library MAY support additional features for use with non-iGov-NL OpenID Connect Identity Providers.

-As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
-Everything else in this specification is normative.

 # Use Case & context
 This profiles supports several Use Cases.
 Design choices within this profile have been made with these Use Cases under consideration.